apple and onion loaf

 Preheat the oven to 220C/425F/gas 7.
 Toast the seeds for about 5 minutes until golden.

-Grate the apple, mix in a bowl with chopped onion, the flours, salt and the yeast.
+Grate the apple, mix in a bowl with chopped onion, the flours, the toasted seeds, salt and the yeast.
 Add the warm water and the beer and mix with a dough hook attachment for a couple of minutes.
-Leave to rest for 10 minutes them mix or knead again on an oiled surface – or in the mixer with a few drops of oil added.
+Leave to rest for 10 minutes then mix or knead again on an oiled surface – or in the mixer with a few drops of oil added.
 Leave in a warm place for an hour.

 Turn the dough out onto a floured surface, stretch and fold onto itself and shape into a round or tapered loaf.
 Place on a baking sheet lined with parchment, seam down.
 Cover and leave for another hour.